pharath/home/_posts/2022-01-27-lecture-notes-ML-part3.md

 ### He et al

-- Plain nets: stacking $3\times 3$ Conv layers
+#### Plain nets: stacking $3\times 3$ Conv layers

-    - 56-layer net has higher **training** error than 20-layer net
+- **problem**: 56-layer net has higher **training** error than 20-layer net
+- **not** the reason:
     - not caused by overfitting
         - when you are overfitting you would expect to have a very low training error rate and just bad test error
     - unlikely to be caused by vanishing gradients
         - plain nets are trained with BN, which ensures that forward propageted signals have non-zero variances
             - i.e. forward signals do not vanish!
         - He et al verify that the gradients exhibit healthy norms
             - i.e. backward signals do not vanish!
     - the solver works to some extent
         - "In fact, the 34-layer plain net is still able to achieve competitive accuracy (Table 3), suggesting that **the solver works** to some extent."
+- **reason**: optimization difficulties
+    - "deep plain nets may have **exponentially low convergence rates**"
+        - d.h. der Solver funktioniert, aber er braucht einfach nur so lange, dass es so aussieht als würde er nicht konvergieren
-        - deeper model has a richer solution space which should allow it to find better solutions (i.e. it should perform at least as well as a shallower model)
+- **idea**: deeper model has a richer solution space which should allow it to find better solutions (i.e. it should perform at least as well as a shallower model)
     - **solution by construction**:
         - copy the original layers from the shallower model and just set the extra layers as identity mappings
             - this model should be at least as well as the shallower model
         - this motivates the ResNet design:
             - fit a residual mapping instead of a direct mapping, so that it is **easier for the deep NN to learn an identity mapping on unused layers** ("learn some Delta/residual" instead of "learn an arbitrary mapping")
                 - Why is learning a residual easier than learning the direct mapping?
                     - This is not proven.
 It's just He's hypothesis.
             - so we can get something close to this "**solution by construction**" that we had earlier
-        - **reason**: optimization difficulties
-            - "deep plain nets may have **exponentially low convergence rates**"
-                - d.h. der Solver funktioniert, aber er braucht einfach nur so lange, dass es so aussieht als würde er nicht konvergieren

 ### Veit et al